Robbie-Cook/deep-network/README.md

 My experimentation focusses on exploring what happens as the network is expanded, and as deep network techniques are added.

 The main file is `main.py`.  `rehearsal.py` contains the rehearsal implementation. `settings.py` contains most of the settings.

+Look at bash.sh for an example of an experiment ran.

+The code was executed on a series of 6-core VPS machines.